sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 - `fc7` with an input size of `4096` (i.e. the output size of `fc6`) and an output size `4096` has parameters of dimensions `4096, 4096`.
 The input could be considered as a `1, 1` image with `4096` input channels. **The equivalent convolutional layer `conv7` has a `1, 1` kernel size and `4096` output channels, with reshaped parameters of dimensions `4096, 1, 1, 4096`.**

-We can see now that `conv6` has `4096` filters, each with dimensions `7, 7, 512`, and `conv7` has `4096` filters, each with dimensions `1, 1, 4096`.
+We can see that `conv6` has `4096` filters, each with dimensions `7, 7, 512`, and `conv7` has `4096` filters, each with dimensions `1, 1, 4096`.

-These filters are numerous and large – and computationally expensive.
+The filters are numerous and large – and computationally expensive.

 To remedy this, the authors opt to **reduce both their number and the size of each filter by subsampling parameters** from the converted convolutional layers.